diablokitty/reading_notes/201_Reading_Notes_07.md

-# Reading notes for day 7 of 201
+# Reading Notes for Day 7 of 201:

 ### Domain Modeling